Struggling chip shops to ask Norway for more fish to keep prices under control

 “So if we lose that, the price of fish will go significantly higher and this is on top of the current record prices we are seeing.
 If that happens, we are in real dire straits.”

-The issue was raised in the Commons on March 3 by Conservative MP Andrew Brigden.
+The issue was raised in the Commons on March 3 by Conservative MP Andrew Bridgen.

 The MP for North West Leicestershire said the owner of an “award-winning” fish and chip shop in his constituency told him “the business outlook has never been more volatile, with record price rises for fish, batter, fat, wrapping paper and of course, energy”.